stoffern/extensive-react-server/README.md

-# rload-core
+# universal-app
-RLoad core files - used with RLoad CLI
+Universal app - used with universal-app-cli